 As trade routes expanded and Chinese communities settled across Southeast Asia, noodles went with them.
 The adaptation was never a straight copy.
 Each culture took the idea and made it their own.

-In Japan, Chinese wheat noodles became ramen -- transformed with Japanese broths made from pork bones, dried fish, and soy.
+In Japan, Chinese wheat noodles became ramen, transformed with Japanese broths made from pork bones, dried fish, and soy.
 In Vietnam, rice noodles became the foundation for pho, paired with aromatic beef broth and fresh herbs that were distinctly Vietnamese.
 In Thailand, Chinese immigrants brought kuay teow (the name itself is Teochew Chinese), which evolved into boat noodles, pad thai, and the dozens of styles you can find in Bangkok today.

-Malaysia and Singapore developed laksa, char kway teow, and Hokkien mee -- noodle dishes that blend Chinese technique with Malay spices and Indian influences.
+Malaysia and Singapore developed laksa, char kway teow, and Hokkien mee, noodle dishes that blend Chinese technique with Malay spices and Indian influences.
 Korea created jajangmyeon (adapted from Chinese zhajiangmian) and naengmyeon, cold buckwheat noodles that have no Chinese equivalent.

 Did Marco Polo Bring Noodles to Italy?